qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 Zonal Minimum/Maximum Point
 ---------------------------
+Extracts point features corresponding to the minimum and maximum pixel values within polygon zones.

 The output will contain one point feature for the minimum and one for the maximum raster value for every individual zonal feature from a polygon layer.
 The created point layer will be in the same spatial reference system as the selected raster layer.